 - Editor inputs – To the right of each column name the editor inputs will be rendered.
 Exact look of each input will depend on the configuration that you define for it.
 Please see documentation chapter 7 for detailed information and instructions on all possible input types and front-end table editing in general.

 - Front-end editor navigation and control – in this area users can see different buttons that allow the to navigate through table entries and control the editing process:

-- Cancel: revert all changes and close the editing gialog
+- Cancel: revert all changes and close the editing dialog

-- Apply: save the entry, but do not close the dialog.
+- Apply and add new: save the entry, but do not close the dialog.

 - OK: save the entry and close the editing dialog.

 Charts (wpDataCharts) are also a part of wpDataTables front-end.
-There are not much elements (see this documentation section for the full details):
+There are not much elements:

 - Title – you can remove it from the page if you don’t need it.